Treatments · ADHD & neurodivergent care

 • First session.
 A real conversation about what is happening, what you have already tried, and where you want to be heading.
 You set the pace.

 • Following sessions.
 Working with patterns as they show up.
-Trying small experiments between sessions.
+Trying small experiments between sessions if they fit.
 Adjusting what is and is not working.

 • Frequency.
-Weekly for the first 8 to 12 weeks works well for most clients.
-Many shift to biweekly as patterns settle.
+Many clients start weekly for the first 8 to 12 weeks, then shift to biweekly as patterns settle.
+We decide this together.

 • Format.
 In-person sessions in Mississauga, or online video through Jane, a PHIPA-compliant Canadian platform.
 Fidget, stand, walk, take notes.
 Sessions are yours to use.